haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 Let us first inspect the available data, namely the two individual structures (or rather homology models) as well as the information from MS we have at hand to guide the docking.

-In the data you downloaded you will find two PDB files for PRE5 (UniProtKB: [O14250](http://www.uniprot.org/uniprot/O14250)) and PUP2 (UniProtKB: [Q9UT97](http://www.uniprot.org/uniprot/Q9UT97)), the components of the complex we are modelling.
+In the data you downloaded you will find two PDB files for PRE5 (UniProtKB: [O14250](http://www.uniprot.org/uniprot/O14250)) and PUP2 (UniProtKB: [Q9UT97](http://www.uniprot.org/uniprot/Q9UT97)), the components of the complex we are modeling.
 If you click on the UniProtLB entries and search for the available structural information you will see that no experimental structures are available for those.
 What we will be using here are homology models obtained from [SwissModel](https://swissmodel.expasy.org/repository) (this can also be seen in the content of the PDB file if you open it in a text editor for example).

 From MS, we have seven experimentally determined cross-links (4 ADH & 3 ZL) ([Leitner et al., 2014](https://dx.doi.org/10.1073/pnas.1320298111)).
 These are provided in the `restraints_filtered.txt` file in the data you just downloaded: